wincsw/ENGG1340-Project-Group-188/README.md

  - Every day starts, you will find **3 resource item**

-      Categories if resources you may obtain:
+      Categories of resources you may obtain:
    - **Food**: increase your Hunger value
    - **Water**: increase your Hydration value
    - **Medicines**: increase your HP or Mentality value